touchlab/compose-swift-bridge/README.md

 )
 ```

-On the iOS target, we need to request the Factory interface in the Compose UIViewController function
+On the iOS target (iosMain), we need to request the Factory interface in the Compose UIViewController function
 and provide it in the Local Composition.

 iosMain: